gl1tterbomb/gl1tterbomb/README.md

 ★- ships; I do also multi/crossover/rarepairs and OC/canon; I enjoy people yapping about their AU. interesting or not.
 I still won't judge, and I'll respect it.
 No matter whether it is a Ship, crossovers, headcanons, and others.
 I also want to meet more selfshippers,you guys are very cool!

 ★ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
 I like Green Lantern and Flash.
+Any superheroes media thats not the boys.
+Sorry I not a fan of them😓

 ★ - pleease pleease I need more Booster Gold fans or any cool DC/Marvel friends plsss ;-;